ktanushree/getsites/README.md

-# CloudGenix Get Sites (Preview)
+# Prisma SD-WAN Get Sites
-This utility is used to download sites specific information from the CloudGenix managed network to a CSV file.
+This utility is used to download sites specific information from the Prisma SD-WAN (CloudGenix) managed network to a CSV file.

 #### Synopsis
 Enables downloading of all the configured sites and it's relavant information such as location, policies to a CSV file.